 The Lillskogen zoo

-Lillskogen is Mariebergsskogen’s own little zoo, home to all kinds of Swedish farm animals, including adorable rabbits, little ponies, cute potbelly pigs, goats and calves.
+Lillskogen is Mariebergsskogen’s own little zoo, home to all kinds of Swedish farm animals, including adorable rabbits, little ponies, pigs, goats and calves.
 Chickens roam the Stallbacken yard freely and scratch in the gravel.
-The animal house for small creatures has polecats, guinea pigs, hamsters and rats.
+The animal house for small creatures has rabbits and guinea pigs.
 It also has exotic birds as well as aquariums of colourful fish from around the world.
-Ducks and geese swim around the duckpond.
+Ducks swim around the duckpond.
 On cold winter’s days, the animals are housed in the stables, where a warm welcome awaits visitors.
 Watch out for your hands and fingers when saying hello.
 Many of the animals have horns, hard heads and sharp teeth.
 Please read the information boards in Lillskogen.
-The animals at Lillskogen are looked after by students of animal care at Lillerud upper secondary school.

 You can see the goats, sheep, cows and Linderöd pigs out in the fields all year round.